hhanae/microservices_demo/README.md

 provide you with a step-by-step guide on how to create separate Spring Boot projects for the client service, voiture service, Eureka server, and Spring Cloud Gateway.

 ### Step 1: Create a Spring Boot Project for Client Service
-Open your preferred IDE (such as IntelliJ IDEA or Eclipse).
+* Open your preferred IDE (such as IntelliJ IDEA).
-Create a new Spring Boot project.
+* Create a new Spring Boot project, named client-service
-Add the necessary dependencies, including Spring Web and Spring Data JPA.
+* Add the necessary dependencies, including Spring Web and Spring Data JPA.
-Create the Client entity and repository.
+* Create the Client entity:
+* Create Client Repository:
+* Implement the service:
-Implement the service and controller for the client.
+* Implement the Controller:
-Step 2: Create a Spring Boot Project for Voiture Service Open your IDE.
+### Step 2: Create a Spring Boot Project for Voiture Service
+* Open your preferred IDE (such as IntelliJ IDEA).
-Create a new Spring Boot project.
+* Create a new Spring Boot project, named client-service
-Add the necessary dependencies, including Spring Web and Spring Data JPA.
+* Add the necessary dependencies, including Spring Web and Spring Data JPA.
-Create the Voiture entity and repository.
+* Create the Client entity:
+* Create Client Repository:
+* Implement the service:
-Implement the service and controller for the voiture.
+* Implement the Controller:
-Step 3: Create a Spring Boot Project for Eureka Server Open your IDE.
+### Step 3: Create a Spring Boot Project for Eureka Server
+* Open your preferred IDE (such as IntelliJ IDEA).
-Create a new Spring Boot project.
+* Create a new Spring Boot project, named client-service
-Add the necessary dependencies, including Eureka Server.
+* Add the necessary dependencies, including Spring Web and Spring Data JPA.
-Annotate the main class with @EnableEurekaServer.
-Configure the application.properties file for the Eureka server.
+* Create the Client entity:
+* Create Client Repository:
+* Implement the service:
+* Implement the Controller:
-Step 4: Create a Spring Boot Project for Spring Cloud Gateway Open your IDE.
+### Step 4: Create a Spring Boot Project for Spring Cloud Gateway
+* Open your preferred IDE (such as IntelliJ IDEA).
-Create a new Spring Boot project.
+* Create a new Spring Boot project, named client-service
-Add the necessary dependencies, including Spring Cloud Gateway.
+* Add the necessary dependencies, including Spring Web and Spring Data JPA.
-Create a GatewayConfig class to configure routes.
-Configure the application.properties file for the gateway.
+* Create the Client entity:
+* Create Client Repository:
+* Implement the service:
+* Implement the Controller:
+### Step 5: Containerize the app:

 ## You may also like...